How we deal with damp and mould in your home.

 We’ll work with you to identify the causes of damp and mould and understand the impact it has on your life.

-Resolving damp and mould can be complex and sometimes multiple fixes are needed.
-We will be clear on timescales and keep in contact with you throughout the process.
+Fixing damp and mould can be complex and may require several steps.
+Depending on the urgency, we’ll outline the timescales and keep you updated throughout the process.

 Sometimes more than repairs are needed.
 We may refer you to our support services if required – for example, if you’re having trouble heating your home.